 Why you can trust Real Homes

-As the name suggests, the Breville One-Touch CoffeeHouse II is an incredibly easy and convenient way to make high-quality coffees at home.
+As the name suggests, the Breville One-Touch CoffeeHouse II (a.k.a Mr. Coffee in the States) is an incredibly easy and convenient way to make high-quality coffees at home.
 Its impressive milk-frothing capabilities produce drinks of a coffee shop standard.
 The design is sleek and the variety of colours means you are bound to find one suitable for your kitchen.
 The white version I tested fit perfectly with my small, modern kitchen.

-It is not the most affordable option on the market, but worth the investment if you regularly drink lattes and cappuccinos.
-The machine does produce espresso in less than a minute, however, I think the true value of the One Touch CoffeeHouse II is in its lattes, cappuccinos and hot chocolates which are creamy, frothy, and delicious.
-Read our guide to the best coffee machines for more options, or keep reading for my thoughts in this Breville One-Touch CoffeeHouse II review.
+It is not the most affordable coffee machine on the market, but worth the investment if you regularly drink lattes and cappuccinos.
+The machine does produce espresso in less than a minute, however, I think the true value of the One Touch CoffeeHouse II is in its lattes, cappuccinos, and hot chocolates which are creamy, frothy, and delicious.

 - Pressure: 19 bar